itamames/Lecture14/README.md

 * a is the number of subproblems
 * N/b is the size of each subproblem
-* Nd is the “work done” to prepare the subproblems and assemble/combine the subresults
+* N<sup>d</sup> is the “work done” to prepare the subproblems and assemble/combine the subresults

 Then:
 * T(N) is O(N<sup>d</sup>); 	if a < b<sup>d</sup>